Sainadh086/Terraform/Multi-Tier-Application/README.md

 # Multi-Tier Application

-Launches a MySql Database in Relational Data Services(RDS) and an Wordpress Image in Elastic Container Service.
+Launches a MySql Database in Relational Database Services(RDS) and an Wordpress Image in Elastic Container Service.

 ## Overview
     - Create a MySQL Database